HDhoble20/DSA/DSA_JAVA/SinglyLinkedList/readme.md

-# operations on singly linked list
+# OPERATIONS ON SINGLY LINKED LIST
 ## create all files in same package